 We keep the future in motion, but in which direction is the future of mobility headed?
-How are we directing the momentum through our actions today?
-Our Tyres Vision 2030 strategy answers these questions.
-It leads the way for our journey towards sustainable mobility, as the most progressive tyre manufacturer in terms of environmental and social responsibility.
+And how are we directing the momentum through our actions today?
+Our Tires Vision 2030 strategy answers these questions.
+It leads the way for our journey towards sustainable mobility, as the most progressive tire company in terms of environmental and social responsibility.
 Here’s how…

-The tyre imprint of our organisation is large.
-Almost every third car in Europe is delivered with our tyres.
+The tire imprint of Continental is large.
+Almost every third car in Europe is delivered with our tires.
 And with every set, our responsibility for people and the planet grows.
 The topic of sustainable transportation is not only high on our agenda right now, it is deeply anchored in the foundation of our values.

-Climate change and greenhouse gas emissions have become central challenges for companies, governments and society – in short, for all of us.
-We are renowned for bold innovations and ambitious goals and our ambitions in the field of clean and safe mobility solutions are no exception.
-That is why we strive to be the most progressive tyre manufacturer in terms of environmental and social responsibility.
+Climate change and greenhouse gas emissions have become central challenges for companies, politics and society – in short, for all of us.
+Continental has been known for bold innovations and ambitious goals and our ambitions in the field of clean and safe mobility solutions make no exception.
+That is why we strive to be the most progressive tire company in terms of environmental and social responsibility.

 To continue challenging ourselves and keep improving in terms of sustainability, we have divided our efforts into eight strategic fields.
 These are each assigned to four phases of the value chain (see info box).
 Sustainability is firmly integrated in our corporate strategy and is a key driver of innovation along every step of the way.

 What is the value chain?